armandstrickernlp/Task-Chitchat-Entropy/README.md

 ```

 ## Compare lexical diversity and divergence
 Functions for extracting task and chitchat utterances are in the `load_utts.py` script.
 In Accentor, chitchat is presented via several candidates for each utterance.
-Prior to loading the data, we therefore randomly pick a chitchat candidate to augment each turn, when possible, using the `generate_accentor_seeds.py` script.
+Therefore, prior to loading the data, we randomly pick a chitchat candidate to augment each turn, when possible, using the `generate_accentor_seeds.py` script.

 The serialized extracted utterances are available in the `utt_data` repository.

 To reproduce comparison plots and results from the paper simply run the following command:

 ```bash